RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/9/19 my pre board exam is compled thus got about 2 3 days break for woring on development journmaney made some ui desifn of the insta clone not good pretty avg due to scarcity of time .

-date:2024/9/20 today i same updates in my insta clone project made some chnages and add ui designs also not good design and responsive but will be soon afte rmy 2nd sem final exma
+date:2024/9/20 today i same updates in my insta clone project made some chnages and add ui designs also not good design and responsive but will be soon afte rmy 2nd sem final exam

+date:2024/10/01 exam finished of the 2nd semester planning to learn backend and next js after jew projects in react..